Mount Rushmore National Memorial in South Dakota, USA

-I dreamed of seeing this fantastic monument since I was a child and I learned that it was considered one of the seven man made wonders of the World.
+I dreamed of seeing this fantastic monument since I was a child, when I learned that it was considered one of the seven man made wonders of the World.

 Incredible but true, I’ve seen Mount Rushmore monument and memorial park in October 2014.